wavesplatform/docs.wavesplatform/docs/en/waves-node/waves-node-in-docker.md

 ## Building Docker image

-You can get the latest image at [Docker Hub](https://hub.docker.com/r/wavesplatform/wavesnode) or build it with the following command:
+You can get the latest image at [Docker Hub](https://hub.docker.com/r/wavesplatform/wavesnode) or download it with the following command:

 ```bash
 docker pull wavesplatform/wavesnode